joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6669094/2025/09/27/blue-jays-american-league-east-division-race/

 **Scottie Scheffler has a Ryder Cup problem**\
-`Since Scheffler became an undisputed world No. 1 and a linchpin he’s 0-6-2 in the Ryder Cup.`\
+`Since Scheffler became an undisputed world No. 1 and a linchpin, he’s 0-6-2 in the Ryder Cup.`\
 https://nytimes.com/athletic/6669034/2025/09/27/scottie-scheffler-ryder-cup-struggle/

 **The U.S. needs a Ryder Cup miracle.
 It has only itself to blame for that**\